micmejia/bible-dump/NKJV/3 John/3 John 1.md

 For I rejoiced greatly when brethren came and testified of the truth _that is_ in you, just as you walk in the truth.

 ###### 4
-I have no greater joy than to hear that my children walk in [^a]truth. ## Gaius Commended for Generosity
+I have no greater joy than to hear that my children walk in truth. ## Gaius Commended for Generosity

 ###### 5
-Beloved, you do faithfully whatever you do for the brethren [^b]and for strangers,
+Beloved, you do faithfully whatever you do for the brethren and for strangers,

 ###### 6
 who have borne witness of your love before the church. _If_ you send them forward on their journey in a manner worthy of God, you will do well,